Welsh mythology: The Dream of Macsen Wledig

 This account is so different from Geoffrey of Monmouth's account of Maximian (as Geoffrey calls him) in Historia regum Britanniae that scholars agree that the Dream cannot be based purely on Geoffrey's version.
 The Dream's account also seems to accord better with details in the Triads, so it perhaps reflects an earlier tradition.

 Macsen Wledig, the Emperor of Rome, dreams one night of a lovely maiden in a wonderful, far-off land.
 Awakening, he sends his men all over the earth in search of her.
 With much difficulty they find her in a rich castle in Britain, daughter of a chieftain based at Segontium (Caernarfon), and lead the Emperor to her.
 Everything he finds is exactly as in his dream.
 The maiden, whose name is Helen or Elen, accepts and loves him.
 Because Elen is found a virgin, Macsen gives her father sovereignty over the island of Britain and orders three castles built for his bride.
 In Macsen's absence, a new emperor seizes power and warns him not to return.
-With the help of men from Britain led by Elen's brother Conanus (Welsh: Kynan Meriadec, French: Conan Meriadoc), Macsen marches across Gaul and Italy and recaptures Rome.
+With the help of men from Britain led by Elen's brother Conanus (Kynan Meriadec, Conan Meriadoc), Macsen marches across Gaul and Italy and recaptures Rome.
 In gratitude to his British allies, Macsen rewards them with a portion of Gaul that becomes known as Brittany.